steaksauce-/BGS-Tally/README.md

 ## Manual Stuff

-The plugin also includes manual tracking of in-space Conflict Zones (CZs).
-CZs are not included in Elite's Player Journal, so there is no way of automatically working out which CZs you have completed.
-There are fields for each category of CZ that you can manually change, and these values are incorporated into the Discord text report.
+The plugin also includes manual tracking of in-space Conflict Zones (CZs) and Megaship / Space Installation Scenarios.
+Neither of these are included in Elite's Player Journal, so there is no way of automatically working out whether Scenarios or CZs have been fought at.
+There are fields for Scenarios and for each category of CZ that you can manually change, and these values are incorporated into the Discord text report.

 # Your Personal Activity and Privacy